Skip to content

 SCREENING

-There are many types of screens… Sliding screen doors, hinged screen doors, window screens, screens for gazebos and porches, self-closing screens, retractable screens and overhead screens for garage doors, French doors, patio doors and sport trailers that can be motorized and operated with a remote control.
+There are many types of screens… Sliding screen doors, hinged screen doors, window screens, screens for gazebos and porches, self-closing screens, retractable screens and overhead screens for garage doors like those from Titan Garage Doors, French doors, patio doors and sport trailers that can be motorized and operated with a remote control.

 Most screens are insect screens for regular flying insects, but can be produced with a finer mesh for those little no-see-ums.
 Also, there are heavy duty screens for enclosed porches and pet screens that stand up to sharp little paws.